Svendolin/Modelcar-search-application-FINAL-VERSION/readme.md

     # It then creates a file called "components.json" where this configuration will be added
     ```

-    3.2   Beautiful looking Search Bar out of the box with full accessability:
+    3.2   STYLING the Search Bar out of the box with full accessability via ShadCN:

     - More infos: https://ui.shadcn.com/docs